The schools eligible to apply for grant funding are:

 Grants are made for activities that conform to the mission of the Captain Planet Foundation which is to: promote and support high-quality educational programs that enable children and youth to understand and appreciate our world through learning experiences that engage them in active, hands-on projects to improve the environment in their schools and communities.

-Funds for Fuel Up to Play 60 Up to $4,000 per year is available to any qualifying K-12 school enrolled in Fuel Up to Play 60.
+Up to $4,000 per year is available to any qualifying K-12 school enrolled in Fuel Up to Play 60.
 The competitive, nationwide funding program can help your school jumpstart and sustain healthy nutrition and physical activity improvements.

 These grants can be used towards project ideas and programs that are just getting started, or to jump-start your program and realize your ideas for the first time.
 These grants can also be used towards projects that are already developed and sustainable, towards the next steps of your project and organization to help you as you look to expand your project and grow your impact.